 Whitehorse has many hotels and motels to choose from, as well as plenty of very good bed and breakfasts if you look for a more personal touch.

 The time of year to choose for your northern trip depends on what kind of experience you want to have.
-If dog sledding and to see the Northern Lights are on your list, winter is the time to go.
+If dog sledding and seeing the Northern Lights are on your list, winter is the time to go.

-Best time to see fall colours on the Dempster Highway is generally late August to the second or third weekend of September.
-If you rather go for the endless nights and midnight sun, middle of June to the middle of August are probably best.
+The best time to see fall colours on the Dempster Highway is generally late August to the second or third weekend of September.
+If you rather go for the endless nights and midnight sun, the middle of June to the middle of August is probably best.

 For more information on the weather go to Climate and Weather.

 The thrills of a 1,000-mile race through the frozen wilderness.
 Each February Whitehorse is either the Start or End of Yukon Quest, a 1,000-mile race with dogs who love to run.
 The race happens between Whitehorse and Fairbanks in Alaska.
 Both mushers and dogs are tough and thrive in blizzards, -50 temperatures and long winter nights.

 - The Visitor Information Centre on Second Avenue and Lambert Street downtown is a great place to stop when you first arrive in town.
 It offers a big parking area for RVs.
 Once you got some travel tips from the helpful staff, head south on the river pathway and start exploring.